 Freezer - This actually freezes great!
 Cover well, as directed above, freeze up to three months.

-Here are some of my favorite lemony treats from the blog!
+This recipe for Butterscotch Pudding Dessert is sweet and delicious!
+Here are more of my favorite lemony treats from the blog!

 - Lemon Meringue Pie Milkshake - easy to make and delicious!